Turbulence, Coherence and Collapse: Three Phases for Core Evolution: Abstract

 \section{Abstract}

-We study the formation, evolution and collapse of dense cores by tracking density structures in a magnetohydrodynamic (MHD) simulation.
-We identify cores using the dendrogram algorithm and utilize machine learning techniques, including principal component analysis (PCA) and the \textit{k}-means clustering algorithm to analyze the full density and velocity dispersion profiles of these cores.
-We find that there exists an evolutionary sequence consisting of three distinct phases: i) the formation of turbulent density structures (Phase I), ii) the dissipation of turbulence and the formation of coherent cores (Phase II), and iii) the transition to protostellar cores through gravitational collapse (Phase III).
-In dynamically evolving molecular clouds, the existence of these three phases corresponds to the coexistence of three populations of cores with distinct physical properties.
-The prestellar and protostellar cores frequently analyzed in previous studies of observations and simulations belong to the last phase in this evolutionary picture.
-We derive typical lifetimes of 1.4$\pm$1.0$\times$10$^5$ yr, 3.3$\pm$1.4$\times$10$^5$ yr and 3.3$\pm$1.4$\times$10$^5$ yr, respectively for Phase I, II and III.
-We find that cores can form from both converging flows and filament fragmentation and that cores may form both inside and outside the filaments.
-We then compare our results to previous observations of coherent cores and provide suggestions for future observations to study cores belonging to the three phases.
+We study the formation, evolution and collapse of dense cores by tracking structures in a magnetohydrodynamic simulation of a star-forming cloud.
+We identify cores using the dendrogram algorithm and utilize machine learning techniques, including Neural Gas prototype learning and Fuzzy $c$-means clustering, to analyze the density and velocity dispersion profiles of cores together with six bulk properties.
+We produce a 2-d visualization using a Uniform Manifold Approximation and Projection (UMAP), which facilitates the connection between physical properties and three partially-overlapping phases: i) unbound turbulent structures (Phase I), ii) coherent cores that have low turbulence (Phase II), and iii) bound cores, many of which become protostellar (Phase III).
+Within Phase II we identify a population of long-lived coherent cores that reach a quasi-equilibrium state.
+Most prestellar cores form in Phase II and become protostellar after evolving into Phase III.
+Due to the turbulent cloud environment, the initial core properties do not uniquely predict the eventual evolution, i.e., core evolution is stochastic, and cores follow no one evolutionary path.
+The phase lifetimes are 1.0$\pm$0.1$\times$10$^5$ yr, 1.3$\pm$0.2$\times$10$^5$ yr, and 1.8$\pm$0.3$\times$10$^5$ yr for Phase I, II, and III, respectively.
+We compare our results to NH$_3$ observations of dense cores.
+Known coherent cores predominantly map into Phase II, while most turbulent pressure-confined cores map to Phase I or III.
+We predict that a significant fraction of observed starless cores have unresolved coherent regions and that $\gtrsim 20$\% of observed starless cores will not form stars.
+Measurements of core radial profiles, in addition to the usual bulk properties, will enable more accurate predictions of core evolution.